 What Does A Neuropsychological Evaluation Measure?

-Typically, when environmental demands exceeds our capabilities, we develop and rely on a number of “coping strategies” as a way to respond to the stress and pressures we are faced with.
-These “coping strategies” may be positive and helpful as well as negative and disruptive.
-Avoidance and rebellious behaviors are examples of negative coping strategies.
-When faced with these negative behaviors, the root of the problem is often masked.
-When this happens, the underlying cause of the problem is often missed and the interventions are then focused on managing and controlling the negative behaviors rather than intervening at the root cause of the problem.
+Typically, when environmental demands exceeds our capabilities, we develop “coping strategies” as a way to respond to the stress and pressures we are faced with.
+Coping mechanisms can be positive or negative.
+However, when the coping mechanisms are negative (avoidance and/or disruptive/rebellious behaviors) they often mask the underlying issues.
+As a result the interventions now focus primarily on managing and controlling the negative behaviors rather than intervening at the root cause of the problem.

-Therefore the goal of psychological testing is to provide valuable and helpful information regarding you (or your child’s) unique profile of strengths and weaknesses.
-The primary objective is to have an accurate and differential understanding of your (or your child’s) challenges, so that the educational, behavioral, social and/or emotional issues can be addressed.
-In other words, it could help determine whether the challenge is due to emotional,social or behavioral issues, or whether it is linked cognitive deficits.
+The goal of psychological testing is to provide valuable and helpful information regarding the individual’s unique profile of strengths and weaknesses.
+The primary objective is to establish an accurate and differential understanding of the presenting challenges, so that the educational, behavioral, social and/or emotional issues can be addressed.

-Specifically, the evaluation can help identify whether you (or your child) has attention deficit hyperactivity disorder (ADHD), a specific learning disorder (including dyslexia), autism spectrum disorder, and/or a nonverbal learning disability.
-It can also establish the impact of brain injury/concussion, alcohol or drug related abuse and other psychological and/or neurological conditions on cognitive functioning.
-Typical areas of cognitive functioning include:
+Specifically, a good evaluation will identify the presence of attention deficit hyperactivity disorder (ADHD), specific learning disorders, a nonverbal learning disability and other DSM 5TR mental disorders.
+It can also demonstrate the impact that brain injury/concussion, alcohol or drug related abuse and other psychological and/or neurological conditions has on cognitive functioning.
+Some typical areas of cognitive functioning include:

 - attention,